 A. We welcome a conversation to evaluate your current work experience.
 Your employer must agree to partner in Cooperative Education at Benedictine to ensure your work assignments support the program's learning objectives.
 In order for your current job (around 20 hours per week) to serve as your Cooperative Education experience, your employer must meet with the Executive Director; you must be accepted into the Cooperative Education cohort; and you must complete the Cooperative Education Foundations course successfully.
 Before enrolling, contact the Office of Cooperative Education to confirm next steps.

 A. Cooperative Education is integrated into the academic curriculum.
 COED 301 is a three-hour course that meets one of your general education credit requirements.
 COED 390 and COED 391 are three-hour courses that may meet the elective requirements of your major.
 To confirm, please contact the Office of Cooperative Education.

 Our employer partners will work with you to schedule your part-time work during hours that do not interfere with your class schedule.

 A. Because Cooperative Education courses satisfy many other University requirements for the conferring of a baccalaureate degree, participation in the work experience should not affect your graduation date.
 Visit with your academic advisor to confirm.

-A. If a student were to drop the Cooperative Education course mid-semester, then they would also forfeit their position with their employer.
-Withdrawal from the course, as with any course, may be permanently reflected on your academic transcript
+A. If a student were to leave Cooperative Education, then they would also forfeit their position with their employer.
+Withdrawal from the course, as with any course, may be permanently reflected on your academic transcript.